unc-charlotte-libraries/islandora_ingest_indicator/README.md

 The included "ingestwatcher.sh" script also watches Drupal's sites/default/files directory in an attempt to detect web-based ingests.

-Add the ingestwatcher script to your crontab, set it to run every five minutes:
+Customize the ingestwatcher script for your directory paths, then add the script to your crontab; set it to run every five minutes:
 ```
 #blink1 islandora ingestwatcher
 */5 * * * * /usr/local/bin/ingestwatcher.sh >/dev/null 2>&1